jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 (TTC).
 This was in part developed to work together on the fight to secure critical technology and software supply chains.
 According to the White
-House, the TTC will be composed of working groups focused on advancing cooperation on tech standards on artificial intelligence, the internet of things and other emerging technologies, ICT security, data governance, investment screening and semiconductors.
+House, the TTC “will be composed of working groups focused on advancing cooperation on tech standards on artificial intelligence, the internet of things and other emerging technologies, ICT security, data governance, investment screening and semiconductors.”
 37
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
-CHAPTE R5 :EMERGENC EO FS OFT WA R ES UPP LYC HAI NR EGUL AT IO NA N DS TA N DA RDS About the Analysis
+C H A P T E R 5 : E M E R G E N C E O F S O F T WA R E S U P P LY C H A I N R E G U L AT I O N A N D S TA N DA R D S About the Analysis
-The authors have taken great care to present statistically significant sample sizes with regard to component versions, downloads, vulnerability counts, and other data surfaced in this years report.
+The authors have taken great care to present statistically significant sample sizes with regard to component versions, downloads, vulnerability counts, and other data surfaced in this year’s report.
 While Sonatype has direct access to primary data for Java, JavaScript, Python, .NET and other component formats, we also reference third\-party data sources as documented.
-Further, Sonatypes research analyzed scan data from 100,000 anonymized, validated applications.
+Further, Sonatype’s research analyzed scan data from 100,000 anonymized, validated applications.
 38
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT